 When choosing an online TEFL course, checking for accreditation can help you weed out low-quality providers.
 Remember that beyond a course simply being accredited, the accrediting body itself is very important.
 Look for accreditation from reputable, widely-recognized organizations like the Accrediting Council for Continuing Education and Training (ACCET) or the Office of Qualifications and Examinations Regulation (Ofqual).

 Are there age limits – either lower or upper – to teach abroad or online?

 Definitely not!
 Teachers can be 19 or in their sixties.
 It’s just important to be aware of the requirements to teach English online and/or the preferences of countries and regions worldwide when it comes to hiring teachers.
 In Asia, for example, young teachers are generally preferred, while Latin American schools will hire teachers of all ages.
-If you are on the very young side and are itching to go abroad, you might focus on a region where a college degree is not always required, such as South America.
+If you are on the very young side and are itching to go abroad, you might focus on a region, such as South America, where a college degree is not always required, or opt to teach English online as a digital nomad.

 Is it safe to find TEFL/TESOL jobs online?
 What about scams?

-Like with anything online, it’s true that there are sometimes TEFL job scams out there, mostly advertising for positions abroad.
-They are, however, typically quite easy to spot, as they’ll almost always involve asking you to send money for flights, training, or something else in advance.
+Like with anything online, it’s true that there are sometimes TEFL/TESOL job scams out there, mostly advertising for positions abroad (though scams for online TEFL/TESOL jobs do exist).
+Scams, however, are typically quite easy to spot, as they’ll almost always involve asking you to send money for flights, training, or something else in advance.

 Should I get an MA in TESOL or just a TEFL certificate?
 What difference does it make in terms of job opportunities?